j-james/math/calculus/7-4_length-of-a-curve.md

 $$dA = 2\pi\ f(x) \sqrt{1+(\frac{dy}{dx})^2} = 2\pi\ x\ \sqrt{1+(\frac{dx}{dy})^2}$$

-When using the surface area formula, don't forget to add the area of the bottom and top bases.
+When using the surface area formula, don't forget to add the area of the bottom and top bases, if necessary.